07 – Flows

 - If the Star is not installed, fallback to

-- Cosmos does not automatically update all dependencies (manual per-Star)
+install - Cosmos does not automatically update all dependencies (manual per-Star)

 - Future enhancement:

-to update all upgradable Stars
+cosmos upgradeto update all upgradable Stars

-🧰 Sync Flow (cosmos sync
+🧰 Sync Flow (cosmos sync)

 Summary: